Skin Type 25 February 2026

 VelouriaVita Note

 Sensitive skin improves fastest when you protect the barrier.
-Gentle cleansing, simple moisturising, and a consistent routine often reduce stinging more than adding more products.
+Gentle cleansing, simple moisturising, and a consistent routine often reduce stinging more effectively than adding more products.

 What Is Sensitive Skin?